 Created with sophisticated submission assessment in mind, Award Force is a perfect choice for any education institution wanting to move beyond Word documents, online forms or paper submissions and towards a more sophisticated, modern approach that includes the qualitative assessment and feedback of submitted scholastic work.

-With Award Force, teachers, instructors or leaders can request specific submissions from their students.
+By using Award Force as a submission evaluation software, teachers, instructors or leaders can request specific submissions from their students.
 And, these submissions can be organised by topic, subject, grade, year or level.

 For example, students can select their course and assignment on the application form which then dynamically updates to reflect their choice with any contextual information the instructor or organiser wants to provide.